Mini Vegan Pot Pie Recipe

 The most common additions to the popular pot pie recipe are crunchy carrots and celery, diced onion, sweet peas, and some sort of protein.
 Options for creating this culinary dish include baking in the oven, in a skillet over a stovetop, or even cooking over a campfire!
 In the Pennsylvania Dutch region, they omit the crust and add in dumpling style dough, noodles, or perfectly poached potatoes.
 Clearly, there are endless ways to personalize this savory supper!

-Star Vegan Vegetable Pot Pie Ingredients
+Key Vegan Pot Pie Ingredients

 Crescent Rolls – The firm and flaky crust we all know and love!
 Because of their terrific triangular shape, these are very versatile for producing our pretty pot pies.
 If you like more crust, you could try adding a solid square (instead of a triangle) to the muffin mold and have more dough for the top.